 A chainsaw is one of the most of versatile, efficient and vital tools that was ever invented.
 Over the past decades, chainsaws have greatly evolved.
-Today, there are many types of small chainsaw on the market of light, nimble electric saws to the big, powerful professional forestry saws.
+To day, there are many types of the best chainsaw on the market such as electric chainsaw, battery-powered and gas chainsaw.
 However, the simplest choice for homeowners is small gasoline and electric chainsaw.
 Electric chainsaw can be just as good as a gas- powered one, both have their benefits and downsides.

 They weigh almost the same, look nearly identical and they have virtually the same controls that operate the blade and shut it down in an emergency.